 What is Hatha yoga?

 Hatha yoga is a branch of yoga that Iyengar yoga stemmed from.
-It is considered by many to be one of the earlier yogic traditions to reach the west – and founder of Iyengar yoga, B.K.S Iyengar is considered one of Hatha yoga’s great proponents.
+It is considered by many to be one of the earlier yogic traditions to reach the west – and the founder of Iyengar yoga, B.K.S Iyengar, is considered one of Hatha yoga’s great proponents.

 It’s important to understand that yoga as a form of exercise is a relatively new and very western phenomenon.
 The development of Iyengar, of Ashtanga Vinyasa, and of other forms that don’t demand a spiritual engagement, all stem from Hatha yoga.